Overview

 The Bachelor’s program in Global Management of Social Issues (GMSI) includes human resource studies, organization studies, and sociology.
 It is therefore perfect for highly-motivated students who are interested in the field of social sciences and who are aware that many complex issues in today’s society ask for a multidisciplinary approach.
 It is also perfect for students who are up for an intellectual challenge and who want to find an internationally-oriented job that combines all three specializations.

-This multidisciplinary program will enhance and broaden your analytical skills.
+This multidisciplinary program will enhance and broaden your analytical thinking skills.
 Moreover, the international classroom setting will provide you with exposure to both national and international perspectives on complex global challenges.
-The lively discussions in the lecture room, composed of internationally-minded students with diverse backgrounds and nationalities, often stimulates enthusiastic and all-round debates after class.
+The lively discussions in the lecture room, composed of internationally-minded students with diverse backgrounds and nationalities, often stimulate enthusiastic and all-round debates after class.

 Career prospects